fortrabbit/help/docs/install-laravel-6-pro.md

 ### Use the Object Storage for assets

 fortrabbit Apps have an [ephemeral storage](/quirks#toc-ephemeral-storage).
 If you require a persistent storage, for user uploads or any other runtime data your App creates, you can use our [Object Storage Component](/object-storage).
 Once you have booked the Component in the Dashboard the credentials will become available via the [App secrets](/secrets).

-Using our `object-storage` driver reduces the configuration efforts to a minimum.
+Using our `object-storage` driver reduces the configuration efforts to a minimum:

 ```
 composer require fortrabbit/laravel-object-storage